Seven Days Battle

-Explore articles from the History Net archives about the Cold Harbor
+Explore articles from the History Net archives about the Seven Days Battle

 Seven Days Battle Summary: The Seven Days Battle or Seven Days Campaign took place from June 25 to July 1, 1862 and featured six different battles along the Virginia Peninsula east of Richmond.
 The Union Army of the Potomac, led by Maj.
 Gen. George B. McClellan, was over 100,000 men strong yet was steadily driven away from the ultimate goal of Richmond and back to the James River by Confederates led by a new field commander—Gen. Robert E. Lee.